Food memories: Q&A with Karishma Pradhan

 At Primary Beans, we see food as a powerful source of connection, memory, and love.
 So we’ve invited some of our favorite creators to share their own food memories, and the recipes and people who inspired them.
 Food memories is a rotating collection of stories from our favorite home cooks, chefs, and bean enthusiasts, featuring all your favorite beans and showcasing recipes, tips, and bean magic from around the world.

-Meet Karishma Pradhan, an incredibly talented recipe developer who speaks our language about mastering the basics for easy and flexible meals at home.
+Meet Karishma Pradhan, an incredibly talented recipe developer who speaks our language about mastering the basics for easy and flexible meals at home (case in point: 1 pot of beans, 5 tasty meals).
 She's the founder of Home Cooking Collective– a place where home cooks can learn technique-based cooking through guides, workshops, and recipes.
 We were thrilled to chat with her about her path to becoming a recipe developer, how she's embracing her heritage as an Indian American, and how she defines her cooking philosophy and style, no matter the cuisine.

 Tell us about your earliest memories in the kitchen.